 We work actively towards European countries that are not yet part of the Research Infrastructure in order to enlarge the membership in ICOS and the coverage of the network.
 The larger the network, the more relevant the data collected for the global users, e.g. those involved in complex climate modeling.

-ICOS member countries currently include Belgium, the Czech Republic, Denmark, Finland, France, Germany, Italy, the Netherlands, Norway, Sweden and the United Kingdom.
-Switzerland has an Observer status of ICOS.
+ICOS member countries currently include Belgium, the Czech Republic, Denmark, Finland, France, Germany, Hungary, Italy, the Netherlands, Norway, Spain, Sweden, Switzerland and the United Kingdom.

 All the main benefits of being a part of ICOS are summarised below.